-- Police officers. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is inconclusive due to an inconsistent trend over the past few years.
+- Police Officers. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is favorable due to the increased trend over the past three years.
 Funding percentages are heavily influenced by market trends.